How to Plant and Grow Romanesco Broccoli

 Since Romanesco enjoys cool weather, it’s a good idea to start seeds indoors six to eight weeks before your area’s average last frost date.

-This way, it’ll be a young, robust plant by the time you transplant it into the garden, and will do most of its growing in the cooler part of the spring and early summer.
+This way, they’ll be young, robust plants by the time you transplant into the garden, and will do most of the growing in the cooler part of the spring and early summer.

 Grab a seedling tray with drainage holes and fill it with seed-starting mix.
 I love this organic mix from Jiffy, which is available from the Home Depot.